 Coastal Natural Character and Coastal Environment

 We have identified areas within coastal Tasman that possess high, very high, or outstanding natural character.
 Further work is underway to refine and finalise these studies.
-This work is also affected by RMA reform meaning it will not progress to a plan change.
-However, it is required to meet our requirements under the New Zealand Coastal Policy Statement which will be carried over into the RMA replacement.
+This work is also affected by RMA reform meaning it will not progress to a plan change and will be carried forward under the new legislation.

-Once completed the studies will be utilised to inform the regional spatial plan and the new natural environment plan under the new legislation.
+Once completed the study will be utilised to inform the regional spatial plan and the new natural environment & land use plan under the new legislation.

-Tip: As you navigate around the district, you can also toggle the ONL, ONF, and CE map layers on and off by using the layer button in the left-hand corner of the map.
+Tip: It is easier to view this map if you expand the map extent (top left, icon four arrows, below the house icon).
+As you navigate around the district, you can toggle the ONL, ONF and CE map layers on and off by using the layer list (top left, forth icon down).
+Select any feature in the map to discover further information in the pop-up panel.

-Tip: There are satellite map options available (folded map button top left), and this can be useful for better understanding the special places identified.
+Tip: The basemap is set to Topographic to allow contours and placenames to be seen.
+There are satellite options (folded map button, bottom right), and this can be useful for better understanding the special places identified.

-The Previous Landscapes, Features and Coastal Mapping section below includes the Tasman Natural Character Study, amended 2022 CE mapping and the modified/amended 2022 ONL and ONF mapping.
+The Previous Landscapes, Features and Coastal Mapping section below includes the Tasman Natural Character Study, amended 2022 CE mapping and the modified/amended 2022 ONL and ONF mapping plus the 2024 ONL mapping superseded by the 2025 map.

 Engagement Summary